friscojosh/digital-garden/_notes/charlatans.md

-A charlatan is a fancy word that describes a person falsely claiming to have special knowledge or skills.
+A charlatan is a person falsely claiming to have special knowledge or skills.
 It's another term for a fraud.